VincentHardouin/npm-bump/README.md

 - Try to install latest version of each package
 - Run `npm test` after each `npm install` for verify exit code
 - Create bump commit for each package
+- Show updated packages and packages not updated at the end